Q. If someone decides to not buy health insurance and is injured in accident, what happens?

-A: When a patient arrives at the emergency room and in unable to pay for his care, staff there are required by law only to perform a medical screening exam, and if emergency medical conditions are present, the staff must “provide stabilizing treatment.”
+A. When a patient arrives at the emergency room and is uninsured and unable to pay for his care, staff there are required by law only to perform a medical screening exam, and if emergency medical conditions are present, the staff must “provide stabilizing treatment.”

 This requirement is the result of the Emergency Medical Treatment and Labor ACT (EMTALA) of 1986.
 Patients cannot be turned away from the emergency room (assuming the hospital is a participating provider with Medicare, which virtually all hospitals are) because of an inability to pay for care.
 Instead, the ER must correct the emergency situation and end any life-threatening conditions.